Wednesday December 3 2025

 🎮 Lower Performance in Some Games

-While the gap is narrowing, Intel still holds a slight lead in gaming performance in some titles, especially at high frame rates.
-However, for the average user at 60-144 FPS, the difference is negligible and you won't notice it in practice.
+Although the gap with Intel is constantly narrowing, in some game titles Intel still has a slight lead, especially at very high frames per second.
+However, for the average user playing at 60 to 144 FPS, the difference is practically negligible and will hardly be noticeable in everyday use.

 📺 No Integrated Graphics on All Models

-Many Ryzen processors (those without the letter "G" in their name, e.g. Ryzen 5 7600) do not have integrated graphics, so you definitely need a discrete graphics card even for basic use.
-This increases the initial cost of building the system.
+Many Ryzen processors (those without the letter "G" in their name, e.g. Ryzen 5 7600) do not have integrated graphics.
+This means you need a discrete graphics card even for simple tasks like browsing the web or playing videos.
+This can increase the initial cost of building a system.

 🏢 Less Support for Old Software

-Some older professional applications may not be fully optimized for the AMD architecture.
-If you're using specialized software that was released many years ago, it's worth checking compatibility and performance first.
+Some older professional applications are not fully optimized for the AMD architecture.
+If you are using specialized software that was released several years ago, it is a good idea to check compatibility and performance first to avoid any issues.

 8. For what use should I choose each company?